 With an ever-changing menu, comfortable environment, loyalty cards, free Wi-Fi and a friendly staff, The Rua Red Café is the ideal meeting spot for a business coffee or lunch with friends.

 The Café, situated on the ground floor, is the perfect venue for smaller events, catering for 55 seated guests and 100 standing with a small outdoor decking area.
-Flooded with natural light, courtesy of floor to ceiling wraparound windows, the Café is available for reservations throughout the day and can be hired after 5pm for private functions, parties and events.
-Previous catered events have included retirement parties, exhibition openings, full day seminars and product launches.
+Flooded with natural light, courtesy of floor-to-ceiling wraparound windows, the Café is available for reservations throughout the day and can be hired after 5 pm for private functions, parties, and events.
+Previously catered events have included retirement parties, exhibition openings, full-day seminars, and product launches.

 A full catering menu with pricing options is available on request.
 10% discount on catering when booked in conjunction with meeting room.

 Rua Red café is a not-for-profit enterprise.
 All proceeds help us deliver art, dance, music, and many more creative activities to our community.